pretix/pretix-docs/docs/trust/privacy/cookies.md

 ## Ticket shop

-When purchasing a ticket or interacting with the ticket shop in other ways, the following cookies are used in a default configuration of pretix:
+If your pretix ticket shop uses the default configuration, then it will issue the following cookies to any client interacting with it (e.g., by purchasing a ticket):

 <table>
 <thead>